bluecatlabs/gateway-workflows/Community/sonar_importer/README.md

     By Clicking *CANCEL*, the whole list will be cleared.

     **DHCP range IP addresses**
-    If the imported IP address happens to be within a DHCP range, then it will **NOT** update the IP address and MAC address information in BlueCat Address Manager and will only add additional information obtained by Kompira Cloud Dashboard.
+    If the imported IP address happens to be within a DHCP range, then it will **NOT** update the IP address and MAC address information in BlueCat Address Manager and will only add additional information obtained by Kompira Cloud Instance.

 4. **Checking imported information**